Zhao Shuai (table tennis)

 Zhao Shuai (赵帅, born 28 November 1994) is a Chinese para table tennis player.
 He won the C8 singles at the 2012 Summer Paralympics, and defended his title four years later at the 2016 Summer Paralympics.
 At the 2020 Summer Paralympics he won two gold medals.

+Personal life

 Zhao's left arm was amputated when he was four years old, following a car accident.